How Do You Decide if a University is Right For You?

 Choose a type of university that suits you

-Most universities will have their own unique selling points – such as being renowned for sport science, media and communications or languages.
-A useful tool to decide which universities are specialised in your particular area of study is to use the Complete University Guide’s Rankings by Subject.
-You don’t need to go to the best university in your field, but it may help you to take advantage of enhanced course-related facilities and tuition.
+Most universities will have their own unique selling points – such as being renowned for sport science, media and communications, or languages.
+A useful tool to investigate which universities specialise in your particular area of study is the Complete University Guide’s Rankings by Subject.
+You certainly don’t need to go to the best university in your field, but it may help you to take advantage of enhanced course-related facilities and tuition.

 Universities also differ in the way in which they are physically laid out.
-Some are campus universities, which resemble self-contained student communities, whereas universities in busy cities tend to have different buildings spread throughout town which you may be required to travel between for lectures.
+Some are campus universities, which resemble self-contained student communities, whereas other universities have different buildings spread throughout the city which you may be required to travel between for lectures.

 What’s more, you’ll find that whilst some university courses are heavily assessment-based, others are more weighted towards exams.
 Consider under which option you perform best and feel most comfortable.
-Then, use this criteria to narrow down your options!
+Then, use this criteria to narrow down your options further!

 Think about finances